About Us | Nurture The Children International

-Prof. Bala Musa has taught at universities in Nigeria and the U.S., and has served as visiting professor and external examiner for universities in Africa, Europe, Asia, and the Caribbean.
-He is author and editor of numerous academic books, book chapters and journal articles.
-He combines passion for research in inter-group dialogue with commitment to promoting peace-building, community development, as well as youth and leadership development.
+Prof. Bala Musa has taught at universities in Nigeria and the U.S. and has served as visiting professor and external examiner for universities in Africa, Europe, Asia, and the Caribbean.
+He is the author and editor of numerous academic books, book chapters, and journal articles.
+He combines a passion for research in inter-group dialogue with a commitment to promoting peace-building, community development, as well as youth and leadership development.

 Nash holds Ph.D in Child Psychology.
-His extensive studies in the US on the effects of psychological trauma on children and adolescents, adds a much needed dimension to NTC’s program.
-‘Experience’, he says, ‘has shown that left unaddressed, psychological trauma could impede the maturation process in these age groups, when the destruction of a promising future becomes eminent.’
+His extensive studies in the US on the effects of psychological trauma on children and adolescents, add a much-needed dimension to NTC’s program.
+‘Experience’, he says, ‘has shown that left unaddressed, psychological trauma could impede the maturation process in these age groups when the destruction of a promising future becomes eminent.’

 Please complete your details and confirmation below.

 Drop us a line and we’ll be happy to help you, or answer any questions you may have.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|